 Each termly plan has a core curriculum driver taken from either Science, History or Geography programme of study.
 Curriculum delivery is planned around a thought-provoking ‘hook in or catalyst’ question which encourages a sense of curiosity in our pupils.
 Independence and resilience are encouraged through the involvement of pupils in uncovering new information for themselves to reach an answer.

-If you would like to find out more about our curriculum at Kenilworth.
-Please contact Miss Claire Hargreaves by calling 02089533459 or emailing firstname.lastname@example.org
+If you would like to find out more about our curriculum at Kenilworth, please contact Mrs Kayleigh Chidley by emailing firstname.lastname@example.org.